 The MA program in Art History and Curating curriculum blends theory, method, and practice.
 The program has specific strengths in Islamic, Arab and Middle Eastern modern and contemporary art, Socialist and Post-Socialist art and culture, art theory and art historiography.
 The curriculum combines designated research and writing seminars alongside art history, exhibition studies, and critical theory courses with a professional internship.
 The program engages Art History and Curating in a productive and mutually constitutive fashion.
 Art historical research that students conduct may be related to contemporary and historical exhibitions, and exhibitions themselves may be grounded in historical research.

-Faculty research areas covered include modern and contemporary art history and theory; Byzantine Renaissance art history; Islamic art history; curatorial methods, theories and practices; aesthetic theory; critical theory; psychoanalytic theory; theories of vision and visuality; and image theory.
+Faculty research areas covered include modern and contemporary art history and theory; Renaissance art history; Islamic art history; Middle Eastern art history; curatorial methods, theories, and practices; history and theory of exhibitions; aesthetic theory; critical theory; psychoanalytic theory; theories of vision and visuality; and image theory.

-Language Requirements: Evidence of proficiency in English (writing, reading, comprehension) and a second language (Arabic, French, German, Persian, Turkish, Armenian or any other language relevant to the applicant's field of study).
+Language Requirements: Evidence of proficiency in English (writing, reading, and comprehension) and a second language (Arabic, French, German, Persian, Turkish, Armenian, or any other language relevant to the applicant's field of study).

 Refer to the AUB Graduate Admissions' website for more information: https://graduateadmissions.aub.edu.lb/